Sellers Surveys

 The RICS Home Survey Standard – Updates on the Horizon

-Alongside discussions about seller’s surveys, RICS is also revising its Home Survey Standard (HSS).
-This sets out how RICS Level 1, 2 and 3 surveys should be delivered.
-It ensures consistency across the profession and helps protect consumers.
+Alongside discussions about seller’s surveys, the Royal Institution of Chartered Surveyors is reviewing its Home Survey Standard, which governs how RICS Level 1, 2, and 3 surveys are delivered.

 For more details, see the RICS Home Survey Standard and RICS’ consumer guide to home surveys.